DominikWawak/Applied-Computing-Projects/README.md

 These are my projects and tests I have collected throughout my study of applied computing.

-My Internet of things project from first year which I am really proud of can be found [here!](https://github.com/DominikWawak/Project2.git)
+My Internet of things project from my second semester at Waterford Institute technology which I am really proud of can be found [here!](https://github.com/DominikWawak/Project2.git)